 BOURBON STREET BIO

-Their debut LP, ‘Stronger Than Dirt’, released in ’88, featured a cover of Neil Young’s ‘Powder Finger’, which became the band’s traditional opener for live shows.
-A fledgling Brisbane-based group (Powderfinger) at the time was largely influenced by Bourbon Street and chose this song’s title as their band’s namesake.
-‘Stronger Than Dirt’ went on to become a cult classic and is still in popular demand.
+Their debut LP, ‘Stronger Than Dirt’ (1988) opens with a cover of Neil Young’s ‘Powderfinger’ – the band’s traditional opener for live shows.
+A young Brisbane-based group at the time were largely influenced by Bourbon Street and chose the song’s title as their band’s namesake – Powderfinger.

-Since then, Bourbon Street has regrouped on a number of occasions for special appearances in their Northern Rivers area.
-Amazingly, the seasoned rockers still draw large crowds and play with the same child-like enthusiasm that put them on the map in 1987.
-They are currently the oldest all-original rock & roll line-up in Australia.
-Their repertoire features fan-faves from their albums and a mix of high-energy covers from The Doors, Neil Young, Led Zeppelin, The Stones, AC/DC and the like.
+Since then, Bourbon Street have regrouped regularly for special appearances in and around their Northern Rivers area.
+Their current repertoire features fan-faves from their albums and the usual mix of high-energy covers from the Doors, Led Zeppelin, Stones, AC/DC and the like.

-In 2003, the band regrouped and toured sporadically around their native Northern Rivers area for the next few years.
+The band started writing again in the early 2000’s while touring their native Northern Rivers area.
 Their fourth album, ‘Banned for Life’ (co-produced by Powderfinger’s Ian Haug) was released in February, 2007.
 The album yielded 3 minor hits with ‘Silver Dollar’, ‘Natural Blonde’ and ‘Rosie’s Bar & Grill’, all receiving extensive airplay in the Northern Rivers region of NSW.
-The group disbanded again shortly after the album’s release before being lured back to the stage in 2013.

 HIGH RESOLUTION IMAGES